olcf/olcf-user-docs/accounts/documents_and_forms.rst

 `Join an Additional Project <https://my.olcf.ornl.gov/>`__ Existing users with RSA SecurID tokens should log in to the myOLCF self-service portal to apply for additional projects.
-Existing users without RSA SecurID tokens should fill out the `Account Application Form <https://my.olcf.ornl.gov/account-application-new/>`__ that can be found at the top left of the myOLCF login page without needing to sign in
+Existing users without RSA SecurID tokens should fill out the `Account Application Form <https://my.olcf.ornl.gov/account-application-new/>`__ that can be found at the top left of the myOLCF login page without needing to sign in.
 See the section :ref:`applying-for-a-user-account` for complete details.

 `Notary Token Verification Form <https://www.olcf.ornl.gov/wp-content/accounts/Notary_Token_Verification_Form.pdf>`_